Opentrons/Protocols/protocols/promega-maxwell/README.md

     * Viral RNA

 ## Description
-This protocol performs viral RNA isolation on up to 96 samples using the [Beckman Coulter RNAdvance Viral RNA Isolation](https://www.beckman.com/reagents/genomic/rna-isolation/viral/c63510) kit and workflow.
+This protocol performs viral RNA isolation on up to 96 samples using the [Promega Maxwell® HT Viral TNA Kit](https://www.promega.com/products/nucleic-acid-extraction/viral-rna-extraction-viral-dna-extraction/maxwell-ht-viral-tna-kit/?catNum=AX2340) and workflow.

 The protocol begins at the stage of adding binding beads to lysed samples loaded on the magnetic module in a NEST 96-deepwell plate.
 For reagent layout in the 2 12-channel reservoirs used in this protocol, please see "Setup" below.